wangziyang182/3DMatching/readme.md

 ```
 /Applications/Blender.app/Contents/MacOS/Blender --background --python data_generation.py
 ```
 * The script will give you object pose, camera pose, camera intrinsic matrix, and the RGB-D images of objects and its corresponding packages.
-Below is a example of objects and its corresponding package and visualization of the matching in on the image level.
+Below is a example of objects and its corresponding package and visualization of the matching on the image level.

 ![png](/figs/object_package.png)